DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 **Update files** - Iona Jordis Illia Hotfix

 **Merge** - merge both files.

+**Hide facegen files** - Double click on the mod in your mod order, switch to *Conflicts* tab, at the right side of *Winning file conflicts* there will be a filter, copy `00013478` into it, hide two appeared files.

 *One of the newest additions to NPC overhauls of Skyrim, which spices things up.
 Has Bijin series’ mods vibes, but feels more unique.*